|

 THE MAIN SIGHTS

-and dirty street with grey residential buildings and a big red church
+noisy and dirty street with grey residential buildings and a big

-in the middle of all the mess; the faded impressive mosaics to glory
+red church in the middle of all the mess; the faded impressive mosaics

-the Soviet heroes, left here from the 70s; a dirty and noisy bus
+to glory the Soviet heroes, left here from the 70s; a dirty and

-station with an old man playing accordeon to cheer his fellow babushkas.
+noisy bus station with an old man playing accordeon to cheer his

-find a supermarket, a currency exchange, an internet access, and a
+can find a supermarket, a currency exchange, an internet access,

 Another important street is Lenina street, where there are many